hamzabhaiii/Gensyn-rl-swarm/README.md

 ```
 ./run\_rl\_swarm.sh
 ```
-after running copy the tunnel link and open it in browser
+after running copy the tunnel link and open it in browser if you are getting logs then node is ok,type ctrl A+D and save screen no.